Keep Yourself Safe

 - Never pick up hitchhikers

-- Do not stop to pick up stranded motorists – call police or tow company for assistance
+- Do not stop to pick up stranded motorists; call police or a tow company for assistance

-- Park in well lit areas & keep vehicle locked when it’s parked
+- Park in well lit areas and keep vehicle locked even when parked

-- Be alert getting in and out of a vehicle – have keys ready & check to make sure no one is inside before you get in
+- Be alert when getting in and out of a vehicle – have keys ready and check to make sure no one is inside before you get in

-- Do not leave your license, banking information, or other sensitive materials in your vehicle
+- Do not leave your licence, banking information, or other sensitive materials in your vehicle

-- If your vehicle breaks down, raise the hood & turn on hazard lights – stay inside with windows rolled up & doors locked
+- If your vehicle breaks down, pull over if possible, raise the hood and turn on hazard lights; stay inside (if it’s safe to do so) with the windows rolled up and doors locked

 Senior Safety